Admission to this course is restricted to:

 Students who successfully complete the course will have a good understanding of:

-the relation of these systems to different target philosophical notions (metaphysical necessity/possibility, future/past, knowledge/compatibility with knowledge);
+the relation of these systems to several target philosophical notions (metaphysical necessity/possibility, future/past, knowledge/compatibility with knowledge);

 the language of quantified modal logic, as well as both fixed and variable domain semantics for its interpretation;